VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 `root_pattern` is a function inside `lspconfig`, it tries to look for one of those files/folders in the current folder or any of the parent folders.
 Make sure you have at least one of the files/folders listed in the arguments of the function.

-Now, sometimes the documentation in lspconfig just says `see source file`.
+Sometimes the documentation in lspconfig just says `see source file`.
 This means you need to go the source code to figure out what lspconfig looks for.
 You need to go to the [server config folder](https://github.com/neovim/nvim-lspconfig/tree/master/lua/lspconfig/server_configurations), click in the file for the language server, look for the `root_dir` property that is inside a "lua table" called `default_config`.

 ### Inspect server settings

-Let say that you added some "settings" to a server... something like this.
+Let's say that you added some "settings" to a server... something like this.

 ```lua
 lsp.configure('tsserver', {